OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#severity+malnutrition+num+national"

-The covidtests mini scraper gets “new_tests” and “new_tests_per_thousand” for the latest date where a date_condition is satisfied which is that “new_tests” is a value greater than zero.
+The covidtests configurable scraper gets “new_tests” and “new_tests_per_thousand” for the latest date where a date_condition is satisfied which is that “new_tests” is a value greater than zero.
 Here, the default sheet of 1 and the default headers rows of 1 are assumed.
 These defaults apply for both xls and xlsx.